Jody A. Thompson

 Associate Professor of Psychology

 Department: Department of Social and Behavioral Sciences

-Before coming to Newberry, Dr. Thompson taught at the University of South Carolina Beaufort, Ferris State University, and University of North Alabama.
+Before coming to Newberry, Thompson taught at the University of South Carolina at Beaufort, Ferris State University, and the University of North Alabama.
 His current research interests involve cognitive dissonance, kin selection theory, and mindfulness.